updated on:

 In our opinion, a test task is the most objective way for an employer to evaluate a designer.
 However, to get a reliable impression of the designer’s work, you need to choose the correct test task.
 It shouldn’t be too long, not to spend too many resources on hiring, but big enough to see if the candidate is competent.

-Commonly, employers ask to design one screen for their application as a test.
+Commonly, employers ask to design one screen for their application or site as a test.
 However, such a task won’t give you enough information to evaluate your candidates.
-A separate screen design can look fantastic, but it won’t show you how a user got to this point in their user journey, and what will happen afterward when they click a certain button.
+A separate screen design can look aesthetically pleasing, but it won't show you how users move through the product, whether the interface contains clear focal points, or whether the designer understands the broader user journey, and what will happen afterward when they click a certain button.
 That is, a screen doesn’t show if a designer understands your business context or the needs of your target audience.

 That’s why in Eleken, we offer our clients a free three days trial.
 During the trial, we can create a complete user flow, a customer journey map, a UX audit, or another task that proves the person you’re going to work with understands your vision, your users, and the logic of your SaaS.